-Amorous relationships between Graduate Assistants and students are prohibited, and amorous relationships between supervisors and Graduate Assistants are prohibited.
-No graduate assistant shall engage in an amorous relationship with a student or another employee over whom he/she has any authority, power of evaluation or advisement.
-An exception to this policy may be with respect to an existing amorous relationship which predates the GAs or student's affiliation with the University.
+Amorous relationships between Graduate Assistants and undergraduate students are prohibited, and amorous relationships between supervisors and Graduate Assistants are prohibited.
+Graduate Assistant should not engage in an amorous relationship with a student or another employee over whom he/she has any authority, power of evaluation or advisement.
+An exception to this policy may be with respect to an existing amorous relationship which pre-dates Graduate Assistant's affiliation with the University.

-Employee Alcohol Usaae Policy
+Employee Alcohol Usage Policy

 Messiah University prohibits the possession or consumption of alcohol by Graduate Assistants on property owned or controlled by the University with the exception of personal residences not used for student housing.
-Graduate Assistants are prohibited from consuming alcohol with students or furnishing alcohol to students as well as when conducting official University business.
+Graduate Assistants are prohibited from consuming alcohol with undergraduate students or furnishing alcohol to undergraduate students as well as when conducting official University business.
 Graduate Assistants are expected to exercise professional discretion in social settings.